Appearance

 The Spatial Service is the platform's geographic intelligence layer — responsible for all operations involving geographical data and mapping the geospatial relationships between entities in the OR stack.
 It functions as the unified interface to a suite of spatial tools and databases, enabling other services to geo-tag events, resolve locations, label road segments, and query spatial relationships without needing to manage low-level geospatial complexity directly.

-The service also integrates closely with the Location Reference Service (LRS), a REST/GraphQL API that ingests and transforms reference data into Tile38.
-LRS enables point-and-click location referencing on the map — when a user clicks a point, LRS finds all intersecting geo-features (LGAs, postcodes, road names, and up to 20 spatial attributes), calculates the nearest intersection, and returns a rich location description including distance, direction, and locality.
+The service also integrates closely with the Location Reference Service (LRS), a platform API that ingests and transforms reference data into the location database.
+LRS enables point-and-click location referencing on the map — when a user clicks a point, LRS finds all intersecting geo-features (local government areas, postcodes, road names, and up to 20 spatial attributes), calculates the nearest intersection, and returns a rich location description including distance, direction, and locality.

 Architecture

-- Tile38 Interface — Stores and queries real-time geospatial data, tracking positions, locations, and boundaries of objects.
+- Location Database Interface — Stores and queries real-time geospatial data, tracking positions, locations, and boundaries of objects.
 Supports spatial operations like point-in-polygon, proximity search, and geofencing.

-ListMapquery) and exposes graph-level operations for mapping objects to and from the OSM network. - Mapbox Geocoding — Converts latitude/longitude coordinates into street addresses for frontend display and human-readable location labelling.
+- Geocoding Service — Converts latitude/longitude coordinates into street addresses for frontend display and human-readable location labelling.

-- H3 Tiling API — Implements Uber's H3 hexagonal tiling system for spatial indexing and viewport-based data retrieval.
-Uses Resolution 6 for storing H3 hex indices in the database.
+- Hexagonal Tiling API — Implements a hexagonal tiling system for spatial indexing and viewport-based data retrieval.
+Uses Resolution 6 for storing hex indices in the database.

 Data Flow

-Tile38 is the backbone of the Spatial Service's real-time geospatial capabilities.
-It provides an in-memory spatial database optimised for tracking the positions and boundaries of objects, with support for geofencing, proximity queries, and spatial searches.
+The location database is the backbone of the Spatial Service's real-time geospatial capabilities.
+It provides an in-memory spatial database optimized for tracking the positions and boundaries of objects, with support for geofencing, proximity queries, and spatial searches.

-The LRS module uses its own Tile38 collections (LRS and LRS_AUX) to store reference geospatial data — including LGAs, postcodes, declared roads, and other geo-features.
-These collections are loaded by the LRS Data Loader EKS job, which runs on a schedule aligned with Map Manager step function updates.
+The LRS module uses dedicated collections to store reference geospatial data — including local government areas, postcodes, declared roads, and other geo-features.
+These collections are loaded by the LRS Data Loader automated job, which runs on a schedule aligned with Map Manager updates.

-On startup, the Spatial Service loads the current basemap as a LightOSM graph object.
-The map version is determined by querying the Experiment Manager's Map Data API, using the latest map stored under the BASEMAP_GEOMAPPING map type enum (based on the dt_dataloader timestamp).
+On startup, the Spatial Service loads the current basemap as a road network graph object.
+The map version is determined by querying the central orchestration service's Map Data API, using the latest map based on the data loader timestamp.

 This graph is held in memory and used for:

-- Mapping external coordinate data onto OSM way segments
+- Mapping external coordinate data onto road segments

 - Geocoding operations (matching input coordinates to the nearest road network elements)